-At team.blue we only use data from external sources to a limited extent in our daily course of operations.
+We operationalize the policies through, for example, use of data from external sources to a limited extent in our daily course of operations.
 When a new use of data is required, local management will be involved if the new use is of significant impact for the provider of the data.